 Take early or late trains

-Nobody want to travel in early morning and late night.
-That is why trains in early morning and late night are slower than daytime trains.
+Nobody want to travel in very early morning and late night.
+That is why trains in very early morning and late night are slower than daytime trains.
 Late night trains are usually slower than early morning train.

 Take slower trains